TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/clturney42-Output-signoff.md

 The speaker will be fitted into an enclosure that matches the dimensions of the speaker.
 This enclosure will then be mounted to the wall in an optimal position for noise cancellation.
 To fit this constraint, the position in which the speaker is placed will not impede movement or damage the classroom.
 This can be verified by confirming the placement of the speaker does not block the classroom or damage the walls or windows within the classroom.

-### 11) Speaker shall have a base sound pressure level above 90 so that it can effectively cancel out louder noises such as construction |Origin: Derived Contraint from room|
+### 11) Speakers shall maintain a minimum of 90 dB SPL across the entire window |Origin: Derived Contraint from window|

-In order for the sound emitted from the speaker to properly permeate the room and cancel out various levels of sound, the efficiency and sound pressure level of the speaker must be good enough to cancel out construction noises from outside and stay above a certain level throughout the entire room.
-The exact specifications that this will entail be gone over more within the analysis.
+The sound that we are trying to cancel will be coming in through the classroom window, therefore, we want a speaker arrangement that will be sufficient in covering the entire window and maintaining a minimum sound pressure level at every point.
+To ensure that this constraint is fulfilled, the radiation/directivity pattern of the speaker must be analyzed and the speakers must be placed in a way that ensures maximum coverage and sound pressure level before overlap.
+Due to the nature of the sound that we are convering, construction noises, maintaining a sound pressure level and coverage minimum of 90 dB across the entire window will be sufficient.